catalinred/catalinred.github.com/_posts/2013-01-07-things-you-may-not-have-known-about-html-css.markdown

 [IE6](/how-to-solve-common-ie-bugs) does not play an important role anymore, so with that in mind, now it's perfectly OK to use:

   * Multiple CSS class selectors (e.g. `.foo.bar`)
   * Attribute selectors (e.g. `E[foo]`)
   * Fixed positioning
   * Immediate child selector (e.g. `.foo > .bar`)

-Read more about this matter [here](http://www.bennadel.com/blog/2306-What-CSS-Properties-Are-Supported-When-You-Drop-IE6-Support.htm) and if IE7 isn't on your supported browsers list as well, you may want to use [the shortest clearfix ever](http://www.css-101.org/articles/clearfix/latest-new-clearfix-so-far.php).
+Read more about what CSS properties are supported when you [drop IE6 support](https://www.bennadel.com/blog/2306-what-css-properties-are-supported-when-you-drop-ie6-support.htm).

 ## Costly CSS properties
 Usually, CSS properties aren't expensive at all, but when it comes about browser painting, you should be aware that some of the following can affect the way your page renders:

   * position:fixed
   * background-position: fixed
   * border-radius
   * background-size
   * box-shadow
   * gradients

-Check the [Better CSS Performance With Tools](http://dl.dropbox.com/u/39519/talks/cssperf-cssdevconf/index.html) slides by Paul Irish to find out more.

 ## That's it!
 Do you know more interesting stuff that worths sharing?
 Please feel free to do it in the comments section below.
 Thanks for reading this article and I'm looking forward to read your thoughts about it.